Allergic or anaphylactic shock

 Signs and Symptoms of Anaphylaxis

-• Cutaneous system (skin): hives, swelling, itching, feeling hot, redness, rash
+• Skin System: hives, swelling, itching, feeling hot, redness, rash

-• Respiratory system (breathing): coughing, wheezing, shortness of breath, chest pain or tightness, throat tightness, hoarse voice, nasal congestion or hay fever-like symptoms (runny or itchy nose, watery eyes, sneezing), difficulty swallowing
+• Respiratory System (breathing): coughing, wheezing, shortness of breath, pain or tightness in the chest, tightness in the throat, hoarse voice, nasal congestion or "hay fever" type symptoms (runny or itchy nose, watery eyes, sneezing), difficulty swallowing

-• Gastrointestinal system (belly): nausea (feeling sick), pain or cramps, vomiting, diarrhea
+• Gastrointestinal System (stomach): nausea (upset stomach), pain or cramps, vomiting, diarrhea

-• Cardiovascular system (heart): pale or bluish complexion, weak pulse, fainting, dizziness/vertigo, shock
+• Cardiovascular System (heart): pale or bluish complexion, weak pulse, loss of consciousness, lightheadedness/dizziness, shock

-• Other: anxiety, feeling of “imminent danger”, headaches, uterine cramps, metallic taste in the mouth
+• Other: anxiety, feeling of "impending doom", headache, uterine cramps, metallic taste in the mouth

 The most dangerous symptoms of an allergic reaction are:

-• Difficulty breathing caused by swelling of the airways (including a severe asthma attack in people with asthma);
+• Difficulty breathing caused by swelling of the airways (including a severe asthma attack in asthmatics);

-• A drop in blood pressure causing dizziness, malaise, feeling weak or fainting.
+• A drop in blood pressure causing dizziness, discomfort, a feeling of weakness or loss of consciousness.

-• Both of these symptoms can lead to death if left untreated.
+• These two symptoms can lead to death if not treated.

 • Always take a potential reaction seriously and act quickly.

-• Not all reactions are alike; a person's symptoms may vary from episode to episode.
+• Reactions are not all alike; the symptoms a person experiences may vary from one episode to another.

 • Anaphylaxis can occur even in the absence of skin symptoms such as hives.

-• A child may describe their symptoms differently than an adult: for example, they might say, "It tickles in my throat" or "I have an itchy tongue."
+• A child may describe their symptoms differently than an adult: for example, they might say "my throat feels ticklish" or "my tongue feels prickly."

 Written By : Conseiller Santé-sécurité